Looking to do a day trip from Osaka to Hiroshima and Miyajima?

-Great!
-Going from Osaka to Hiroshima on a day trip is easy with the excellent rail network that connects the two and this will show you how to do it and where to go.
+Going from Osaka to Hiroshima on a day trip is also easy with the excellent rail network that connects the two and in this article, I will show you how to do it and where to go.

 Hiroshima is a city in Japan that should be visited as a poignant reminder of the horrors of war and how through hell a city can come back and flourish in the modern age.